Tropicalista/SuperSeo/README.md

 # Usage

-Go to [Google API console](https://console.developers.google.com/apis/credentials) and generate a service account key, download it as json, rename it as google.json and upload to SuperSeo/models/google.json
+Go to [Google API console](https://console.developers.google.com/apis/credentials) and generate a service account key, download it as json, rename it as google.json and upload to SuperSeo/models/google.json.

+Add the email of service account to your analytics view and to your search console domains.